-PLANA (thesis program) The thesis option is designed primarily for those students who plan on pursuing a Ph.D. in history upon completion of the M.A. at Valdosta State.
-HIST 7000 Seminar in Historical Research HIST Graduate Seminars HIST Graduate courses 6 hours HIST 7999 Thesis Electives (graduates courses outside of history) 3 hours PLAN B (non-thesis program) The non-thesis option is designed primarily for students currently employed as secondary education teachers, those seeking an advanced degree in history to teach at the community college level, or those seeking a graduate degree in history for any other personal or
+PLANA (thesis program) The thesis option is designed primarily for those students who plan on pursuing a Ph.D. in history 33 semester hours required upon completion of the M.A. at Valdosta State.
+HIST 7000 Seminar in Historical Research HIST Graduate Seminars HIST Graduate courses HIST 7999 Thesis Electives (graduates courses outside of history) PLAN B (non-thesis program) The non-thesis option is designed primarily for students currently employed as secondary educatic teachers, those seeking an advanced degree in histo to teach at the community college level, or those see a graduate degree in history for any other personal of professional reason. on ory eking HIST 7000 Seminar in Historical Research HIST Graduate Seminars HIST Graduate courses Electives (graduates courses outside of history) 15 hours 6 hours